EC-IoU: Orienting Safety for Object Detectors via Ego-Centric Intersection-over-Union: Related Work

 The aforementioned results mainly fall into the scope of making the training more efficient and the object detector more accurate.
 Holding slightly different perspectives, some other studies have formulated considerations beyond accuracy.
 For instance, Waymo proposed the LET-3D-AP (Longitudinal-Error-Tolerating 3D-Average-Precision) metric, a relaxed evaluation protocol for camera-based object detectors considering their tendency to have larger longitudinal errors for objects at further distances from the ego vehicle~\cite{hung2022let3dap}.
-Focusing more on safety, the company suggested SDE (Support Distance Error), calculating absolute localization errors that can be interpreted physically~\cite{deng2021revisiting}.
-Nonetheless, SDE was tailored for LiDAR-based models.
+Focusing more on safety, the company suggested SDE (Support Distance Error), calculating absolute localization errors with reference to the ego vehicle's driving direction~\cite{deng2021revisiting}.
+Nonetheless, SDE was tailored for lidar-based models.
 More generalizable safety-oriented metrics can be found in~\cite{volk2020comprehensive,cheng2020safety,lyssenko2022towards}, in which model processing time and individual object importance (based on distances or expected time-to-collision) are taken into account.
 Still, in these works, when assessing predictions at the low level, only the ordinary IoU measure is used.
 Our work thereby complements these proposals with a more fine-grained measure.

 Finally, in terms of model compensation or refinement, the literature offers several proposals, e.g., robust learning against feature-level perturbations~\cite{cheng2020safety} and 2D bounding box post-processing based on worst-case analysis~\cite{schuster2022unaligned} or statistical approaches such as conformal prediction~\cite{degrancey2022object}.
-As we shall see, our work distinctively addresses 3D object detection using the bird's-eye-view representation, which composes a more direct link with the downstream planning functions.
+As we shall see, our work distinctively addresses 3D object detection using the bird's-eye-view (BEV) representation, which composes a more direct link with the downstream planning functions.
 We also amend the state-of-the-art loss functions (as mentioned above) with the proposed EC-IoU measure to achieve higher safety potential.